-68. Subsection (ed) provides that a violation of this section is a crime.
-The subsection applies to a parent, guardian, or individual with whom a child has been placed for adoption who transfers custody of a child-in violation of subsection (a).
-It also applies to a person who receives or solicits the transfer of a child and an intermediary who facilitates the transfer of a child-in violation of subsection (c).
+6. Subsection (c) provides that a violation of this section is a crime.
+The subsection applies to a parent, guardian, or individual with whom a child has been placed for adoption who transfers custody of a child.
+It also applies to a person who receives or solicits the transfer of a child and an intermediary who facilitates the transfer of a child.

 The exact degree or level of crime is left to the state in insert.
 Although the Uniform Law Commission strongly believes that a violation of this section should be categorized as a misdemeanor, a state may insert the category of crime it determines appropriate, e.g., felony, misdemeanor, or infraction.
 A state may also designate a violation of this section as a specific crime defined by other state law, e.g., child endangerment or abandonment.
-The penalties attendant to a violation would then be determined by the other state law.
+The penalties attendant to a violation would then be determined by other state law.

-79. Subsection (de) recognizes that although a parent or guardian might transfer custody of a child without intending permanently to relinquish parental to sever the relationship between the parent or guardian and the child and to abandon the rights or responsibilities of the parent or guardian regarding the child, subsequent facts or circumstances may occur that result in the transfer becoming permanent.
-In without any intent by the parent.
-To deal with such a situation, circumstance, it provides that the mere fact that the transfer subsequently becomes permanent parent does not regain custody of the child does not, by itself, establish that the parent, when initiating the transfer of custody, had an intent to make a permanent transfer.
-Other corroborating the requisite intent.
-Corroborating evidence would be needed to prove the intent.
+7. Subsection (d) recognizes that although a parent or guardian might transfer custody of a child without intending permanently to relinquish parental rights or responsibilities, subsequent facts or circumstances may result in the transfer becoming permanent.
+In such a situation, the mere fact that the transfer subsequently becomes permanent does not, by itself, establish that the parent, when initiating the transfer of custody, had an intent to make a permanent transfer.
+Other corroborating evidence would be needed to prove the intent.

-For example, a parent or guardian who is suffering from a substance use disorder maymight transfer custody of a child to another individual intending the transfer to be temporary, thereby permitting the parent or guardian to obtain treatment for the disorder.
-If the parent or guardian should then become institutionalized or fail to recover from the disorder and not regain custody of the child, the fact that the transfer has effectively become permanent does not, of itself, establish that the initial transfer of the child was done made with an intent to permanently relinquish parentals ever the relationship between the parent or guardian and the child or abandon the rights andor responsibilities, of the parent or guardian regarding the child.
-Furthermore, even if the parent or guardian recovers from the disorder but allows the custody with the transferee to continue, that does not establish, per se, the requisite intent at the time of the transfer of custody.
+For example, a parent who is suffering from a substance use disorder may transfer custody of a child to another individual intending the transfer to be temporary, thereby permitting the parent to obtain treatment for the disorder.
+If the parent should then become institutionalized or fail to recover from the disorder and not regain custody of the child, the fact that the transfer has effectively become permanent does not establish that the initial transfer of the child was done with an intent to permanently relinquish parental rights and responsibilities.